tja2000/GettingCleaningData/README.md

 # Assumptions
 The script assumes that it is run from the directory where the data resides including the subfolders as extracted from the zip.
+No checks are done on the existance of the directories or files.

 Directory:
 \\UCI HAR Dataset <- script should be run from here, all other TXT files as in the ZIP must also be here.